hazelcast/hazelcast/hazelcast-documentation/src/SpringIntegration.md

 map.put("key", value);
 ```

-- read SomeValue Object from Hazelcast Distributed Map and assert that init method is called as it is annotated with `@PostConstruct`
+- Read SomeValue Object from Hazelcast Distributed Map and assert that init method is called as it is annotated with `@PostConstruct`.

 ```java
 HazelcastInstance hazelcast = (HazelcastInstance) context.getBean("hazelcast");